Findshibby/findshibby-token-sourcecode/README.md

 With FindShibby you can earn rewards of your choice just by holding, rescue pets via the FindShibby app, help streetdogs and other animals by donating to charity and help to develop unique, healthy dog treats manufactured using 100% renewable energy!

-Use a diffchecker to verify our contract is secure: https://www.diffchecker.com/7o71qrFO

 Total Supply Distribution: